Student Conduct FAQ: For Respondents

 What happens if I refuse to participate in the student conduct process?

 Respondents (accused students) have a right not to respond or participate in the process.
 However, the process will continue with or without the student's involvement and a decision will be reached based on the information that is provided to the hearing panel or administrator.
-The student may not use his or his refusal to participate as a later ground for appealing a decision.
+The student may not use his or his refusal to participate as grounds for appealing a decision.
 A student's decision not to participate in the process is not held against him or her; decisions are made based on the presented evidence in relationship to the policy or conduct standards in question.

 Are there any repercussions if I do not complete my sanction by the appointed deadline?